isomerpages/nlb-biblioasia/_oct-2021/making-the-invisible-visible.md

 ---
-title: Making The Invisible Visible
+title: Making the Invisible Visible
 permalink: /vol-17/issue-3/oct-dec-2021/stjosephchurch
 ---

 #### **Alvin Tan** documents the painstaking process behind the restoration of the statues in St Joseph’s Church.

 ![Alt text for image on Isomer site](/images/vol-17-issue-3/st-joseph/FACING%20PAGE.jpg)